Business Savings Accounts

 HSBC Credit Accounts

 HSBC pay up to 0.07% on credit balances and have various other accounts that can earn additional interest, but you may need to tie your money up for an extended period.

 - Business Money Market Account - For deposits of over £5,000 with flexible terms of between seven days and five years.

 - Business Money Manager - Instant access savings account with no fees or penalties earning up to 0.01% AER.

-- Money Manager Longer-Term - If you don't make regular withdrawals, the rates increase slightly up to a maximum 0.08% for the largest balances.
+- Money Manager Longer-Term - If you don't make regular withdrawals, the rates increase slightly for the largest balances.

-There are a few more specialist type of deposit accounts available.
+There are more specialist types of deposit accounts available.

 More information at HSBC Business Savings Accounts page.

 Barclays Business Banking

 Barclays provides 0.00% on credit balances on all balances up £1,000,000.
 If you have spare capital and bank with Barclays, you may want to look at an alternative institution.
 Below are the accounts offered by Barclays.

 - Business Premium Account - pays 0.01% interest.